eigengo/scalad/README.md

 Because we're using Spray JSON to do the marshalling, it means that only JSON compatible objects are naturally supported by ScalaD.

-However, JSON is missing a few keys object types, such as: `Date`, `UUID` and any distinction between number types.
+However, JSON is missing a few key object types, such as: `Date`, `UUID` and any distinction between number types.

 MongoDB BSON is also missing a few key object types, such as: `UUID`, `BigInt` and `BigDecimal`.
 Indeed, MongoDB treats numbers as primitive types and has no support for arbitrary precision numbers.